Using Portable Power Stations for Medical Devices

 Periodically cycle and top up batteries every 1–3 months to keep the battery management system active and preserve capacity.
 Store most lithium-based units at a partial charge (commonly around 40–60%) and follow the manufacturer’s specific storage recommendations.

-Pure Sine Wave vs Modified Sine Wave: Does It Matter for a Portable Power Station?
+Pure Sine Wave vs Modified Sine Wave: What Matters for Your Portable Power Station

 Isometric illustration of two portable power stations